-- Services can be received on an inpatient or outpatient basis, including in a Physician's office, in a Hospital, in an Alternate Facility, or other outpatient settings such as for covered maternity classes. - Coverage for: - Prenatal care, postnatal care, delivery, and any related complications.
+Services can be received on an inpatient or outpatient basis, including in a Physician's office, in a Hospital, in an Alternate Facility, or other outpatient settings such as for covered maternity classes.

-- Facility charges. - Medical supplies and other non-Physician services received during the Inpatient Stay. - Diagnosis and treatment of the underlying causes of infertility. - Family planning services. - Maternity classes.
-Call Customer Service for details or go online to www.sparrow.org.
+- Coverage for: - Prenatal care, postnatal care, delivery, and any related complications. - Facility charges. - Medical supplies and other non-Physician services received during the Inpatient Stay. - Diagnosis and treatment of the underlying causes of infertility. - Family planning services. - Maternity classes.
+Call Customer Service for details.